Homemade Sunflower Seed Butter (Creamy, Easy, Nut-Free)

 - You don't have to use 4 cups of sunflower seeds, but you'll need enough volume for the butter to start forming.
 For a high-speed blender, that amount is about 4 cups for the standard blender.
 For a food processor, the amount that you need will depend on the size or your machine, but 4 cups in general is a good amount to use.

-- Make sure to scrape down the sides in food processor while . in high speed blender using the tamper should suffice.
+- Make sure to scrape down the sides of the food processor periodically.
+In a high-speed blender, using the tamper is typically sufficient.

 - For really creamy sunflower seed butter, you might want to use more oil.
 This might cause the oil to separate out when storing, but a quick stir blends it back together.
 Using an oil that's solid at room temperature (like coconut oil) should prevent this, but I personally prefer extra virgin olive oil or avocado oil.